x157/x157.github.io/UE5/LyraStarterGame/CharacterParts/index.md

 but using the Lyra Character Parts system will give you the ability to add this later when your game is a huge success that warrants these optimizations.

+In general, the main Lyra Character mesh is invisible.
+What you see as the visible Character is a "Character Part", which is purely cosmetic.
+You can modify this so a Character is comprised of multiple parts if you prefer, to easily support fully modular characters.

 ## Intro: TODO Show Final Working Example